Skip to main content

 MCP: The New Standard

-• Tool Discovery: Agents automatically recognize available tools
+• Tool Discovery: agents automatically recognize available tools

-• Context Sharing: Contextual information is shared automatically
+• Context Sharing: contextual information is shared automatically

-MuleSoft supports MCP natively from 2026:
+MuleSoft supports MCP natively from 2026.
+A simplified example of such an endpoint:

 {